 You Might Also Like: All About TortoiseShell Cats

 Bold– Most Ginger cats are pretty brave, and willing to approach unknown situations courageously.
-Being that this type of cats love to hunt mice the boldness suite it as it had to seek mice out.
+Being that this type of cat loves to hunt mice, boldness does help them in being better hunters.

 10 facts you did not know about Ginger cats